Honor a Lifetime in Service of Justice

 For Becky Kourlis, justice for all isn’t simply a phrase we repeat as Americans.
 It is a calling to a higher principle of our democracy that must be preserved and protected.
 By giving to IAALS, you can help IAALS continue to work toward ensuring access to justice for all who need it and honor Becky’s lifetime of service.

 After completing a distinguished, 30-year career as a lawyer in private practice, a judge riding circuit in Northeastern Colorado, and finally a Colorado Supreme Court Justice, Becky opted to turn her dedication into a different kind of advocacy.
 More than 13 years ago, she helped to establish IAALS, which she has built into a driving force for positive, practical change in the civil justice system.
-Before she retires as Executive Director in September 2019, we look back on her amazing legacy.
+Now retired as Executive Director in September 2019, we look back on her amazing legacy.

 - Built consensus around the scope and sources of problems in our nation’s civil justice system and built further support for reform among attorneys, judges, and courts.

 - Championed new state and federal civil case processes to increase efficiency and access, and seen them implemented across the nation.